mmasdeu/hilbertgame/README.md

-TOPOLOGY GAME
+HILBERT GAME
 ======================

-Learn topology and LEAN!
+Learn Hilbert's axioms for geometry and LEAN!

 This is the source of the game.
 You can play it at https://mmasdeu.github.io/hilbertgame/